 Geothermal energy: What is it?

-This thermal energy can be used directly, or it can be converted into electrical energy if the conditions allow it.
+This thermal energy can be utilized directly or converted into electrical energy if conditions permit.

 Different forms of exploitation